bhauman/bhauman.github.com/_posts/2016-05-17-good-configuration-feedback-is-essential.md

 It's not sexy, and people may not sing your praises for implementing good configuration validation.
-However, it's definitely within our grasp to provide validation that will help a lot developers on a daily basis.
+However, it's definitely within our grasp to provide the kind of validation and feedback that will help all of us on a daily basis.